 - Urinary tract infection

-- Bacterial vaginosis (mild bacterial infection in vagina)
+- Bacterial vaginosis (mild bacterial infection in the vagina)

 - Tumors of the genital organs